 Maggie has extensive experience in drafting purchase and sale, escrow, use and occupancy, license, and residential and commercial leasing agreements; commercial and residential lending documents for both private and institutional loans; and condominium documents, including amendments and conversions.
 Additionally, she often prepares and reviews a variety of title examinations, including complex, multiple parcel review; creates title insurance commitments, policies, and endorsements; and resolves discrepancies and finds solutions to fix improper title manners.

+Maggie co-chairs the Title and Conveyancing Section of the Boston Bar Association Real Estate and Finance Committee.
+She serves as president of the Boston chapter of BNI Innovation, a membership organization for small businesses where members network and receive referrals.
 A sought-after speaker, Maggie regularly presents at the MCLE real estate series and at events with the Real Estate Bar Association.
-She serves as president of the Boston chapter of BNI Innovation, a membership organization for small businesses where members network and receive referrals.

 Before joining Nutter, Maggie was a senior associate at a boutique real estate firm in Boston.